jayamvishnudeep/relayrqachallenge/README.md

 # relayrqachallenge

 ## Overview
-API Tests for Zomato public api & Reqres API (https://reqres.in/)
+API Tests for Zomato public api & Reqres API (https://reqres.in/) with pytest as a framework

 ## Technologies/Frameworks used: